 There are multiple types of leukemia, and your age and which type you’ve been diagnosed with will determine the proper course of treatment.
 Because the treatments vary, it’s important to be informed about your specific type of leukemia.

 Lymphoma treatments use radiation therapy, chemotherapy, or a combination of both to fight the disease.
 In other cases, stem cell transplantation may be recommended.

 Myeloma treatment depends on how advanced the disease is.
 Like lymphoma, you may receive radiation therapy, chemotherapy or a combination of the two.
 Stem cell transplantation can play a role in myeloma treatment, too.

-Because of the variety of options, the Longstreet Cancer Center’s goal is to provide the patient with as much access to care as possible in one convenient location.
-Our on-site pharmacy makes it simple to acquire specific drugs quickly and our on-site lab will ensure reliable results in an accurate and efficient manner.
+Because of the variety of options, Longstreet Cancer Center’s goal is to provide the patient with as much access to care as possible in one convenient location.
+Our onsite pharmacy makes it simple to acquire specific drugs quickly, and our onsite lab will ensure reliable results in an accurate and efficient manner.
 This matters to us because we understand that following your course of treatment, blood tests are required to monitor your progress.

-knows that this is a complicated and trying time for you and your loved ones.
-A cancer diagnosis can be challenging, and our goal is to help you meet that challenge with as much knowledge and confidence possible.
+Our staff understands that this is a complicated and trying time for you and your loved ones.
+A cancer diagnosis is often stressful, and our goal is to help you meet that challenge with as much knowledge and confidence possible.
 We accomplish this by keeping wait times within our office to a minimum and providing access to a physician 24 hours a day.

-If you have any questions or would like to schedule an appointment with any of our physicians, please contact Longstreet Cancer Center at 770-297-5700 or toll free at 866-833-9029.
+If you have any questions or would like to schedule an appointment with a hematologist at Longstreet Clinic Cancer Center in Gainesville, Braselton or Toccoa, please call 770-297-5700 or toll free at 866-833-9029.